...

 Smoked Mac and Cheese

-• 8 oz Gouda cheese (block, not pre-shredded)
+• 8 oz Gouda (block, freshly shredded)

-• 4 oz Velveeta (half a block for optimal creaminess)
+• 4 oz Velveeta (cubed)

-• 8 oz cream cheese (one block)
+• 8 oz cream cheese (1 block)

 • 1 cup whole milk